 You may raise a glass of Kirkland Signature whisky, but, experts advise, pass on the Kirkland Signature tequila.

 The tequila has “an unnatural sweetness like it does not come straight from an agave field or distillation,” one reviewer told The Seattle Times.

 “It’s like wearing clown shoes or something.
 It’s out of place,” said another of the tequila’s taste.

 One reviewer branded the anejo, which is aged in oak one to three years, as tasting like a cheap brandy.

 The website Eater slammed the anejo as “essentially tequila-flavored vodka with a dose of artificial coloring to mimic the barrel-aged color.”

-Finding room in your fridge for two awkwardly square-shaped gallon jugs of Kirkland Signature milk and pouring it without spilling may be enough to sour you on its bargain price, recently seen at $5.59, or $2.79 a gallon.
+Finding room in your fridge for two awkwardly square-shaped gallon jugs of Kirkland Signature milk and pouring it without spilling may be enough to sour you on its bargain price.

 But like other bulk items, will you really use up both jugs before the milk spoils?
-Most of us toss dairy products when the date on the label has passed even if it has a few more days of shelf life.
+Many of us toss dairy products when the date on the label has passed even if it has a few more days of shelf life.